 Maintaining good nutrition and a proper diet is important when going through cancer treatment.
 Doctors and researchers have found that patients who eat well during their treatment periods are better able to withstand the side effects and possible stress related to treatment.

 Palliative care, or sometimes referred to as supportive care and comfort care, is dedicated to making patients with cancer live an easier life and improve their quality of life.
 Palliative care focuses on cancer prevention and treatment, as well as managing the psychological, physical, social and spiritual side effects that result from the diagnosis and treatment of cancer.

 Studies show that newly diagnosed cancer patients rate their quality of care higher and report fewer problems if they receive support from a patient navigator.
-This is why Mary Bird Perkins Cancer Center, in conjunction with its hospital partners (Our Lady of the Lake Regional Medical Center, St. Tammany Parish Hospital and Terrebonne General Medical Center), offers navigation services for every patient from diagnosis through treatment and survivorship.
+This is why Mary Bird Perkins Cancer Center, in conjunction with its hospital partners (Our Lady of the Lake Regional Medical Center and Terrebonne General Medical Center), offers navigation services for every patient from diagnosis through treatment and survivorship.
 In addition to easing concerns, answering questions, coordinating care and assisting patients and their families with informed decision-making, patient navigators also schedule consultations with other patient support services.
 Patient navigation services are made possible by the generosity of the community.